-Key Description Function А Main Read Screen Where gas readings are displayed. В Soft-Keys The function of the three 'soft-keys' on the front of the instrument panel is determined by menu options taken.
-Functions vary dependant upon analyzer model and from screen to screen. С On/Off Key Press the 'On/Off' key briefly to switch the instrument on and off.
+Panel Key Functions Key Description Function Α Main Read Screen Start and end screen when using the instrument. В Soft Keys The function of the three 'soft-keys' on the front of the instrument panel are determined by menu options taken.
+Functions vary from screen to screen. С On/Off Key Press the 'On/Off' key briefly to switch the instrument on and off.
 D Pump Key Press the 'Pump' key to start or stop the pump.
 E Scroll Left Key Also 'Key 4'.
 Enables the operator to scroll left to display more information.
 F Scroll Down Key Also 'Key 8'.
 Enables the operator to scroll down to display more information.
 G Menu Key Press the 'Menu' key to go to the 'Main' menu.
-Enables the operator to preset values and settings.
+Enables the operator to pre-set values and settings.
 Select options from the 'Main' menu to also view data and readings stored or held. Н Enter Key The 'Enter' key accepts/confirms choices made by the operator to various functions and operations.
-Also required to confirm numeric data entry. Ι Scroll Up Key Also 'Key 2'.
+Also, required to confirm numeric data entry.
+I Scroll Up Key Also 'Key 2'.
 Press scroll up to view further information on the instrument read screen.
 J Scroll Right Key Also 'Key 6'.
 Press scroll right to view further information on the instrument read screen.
+L Serial Number Unique Identification for the instrument.
+Verification of the serial number will be required if Technical Support assistance is needed.
+M Instrument Stand Instrument stand.